AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 # Publish segments to the Experience Cloud

-Publishing an Adobe Analytics segment to the Experience Cloud lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], [!DNL Audience Manager], [!DNL Advertising Cloud], and [!DNL Campaign].
+Publishing an Adobe Analytics segment to the Experience Cloud lets you use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target] and [!DNL Campaign].
 Recent updates have significantly optimized the publishing workflow.
 You can now publish Analytics segments to Experience Cloud in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.

 We have also increased the maximum number of publishable Adobe Analytics segments to 75 (from 20).
 You can view published segments in [!UICONTROL Analytics > Components > Segments].